werelaxe/writeups/ructfe-2017.md

 ### Exploitation

-For successful SQL injection we should change our torrent file fields to make **INSERT** query put some interesting information in the table.
+For successful SQL injection we should change our torrent file fields to make **INSERT** query put some interesting information to the table.

 Let's look at **db/client.py** file again.
 There is a constructor of **insert query**: